zapurva/zapurva.github.io/_pages/cv.md

 {% include base_path %}

-A detailed CV can be downloaded [here](http://zapurva.github.io/files/Apurva_Joshi-Resume.pdf).
+For a detailed CV please e-mail me.